PTCRB certification, overview

 - Verification of radio configurations in the product

-For an integrator of a certified cellular module, End-Product Certification typically represents 30 to 60% of the cost of complete module certification.
+For an integrator of a certified cellular module, device certification represents a fraction of the cost and time of complete module certification.

 Process actors